vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 - [Firewall Requirements](#firewall-requirements)

 ### <a id=general-requirements> </a> General Requirements
-- vSphere 7.0 U3 or greater instance with an Enterprise Plus license
+- vSphere 8.0 U or greater instance with an Enterprise Plus license
 - Your SDDC environment has the following objects in place:
   - A vSphere cluster with at least 3 hosts, on which vSphere DRS is enabled.
 If you are using vSAN for shared storage, it is recommended that you use 4 ESXi hosts.
   - A distributed switch with port groups for Tanzu Kubernetes Grid components.
 Please refer to the [Network Requirements](#network-requirements) section for the required port groups.